-Systematic reviews have used these and the results of smaller trials to examine the effect of vitamin D supplementation during pregnancy on maternal, fetal, and neonatal extra-skeletal outcomes (135-140).
-Vitamin D supplementation had no significant effect on pre-eclampsia in four (136,138-140) and a positive effect in two reviews (135,137), while combined vitamin D and calcium supplementation reduced the incidence of pre-eclampsia in three systematic reviews (135-137).
+Systematic reviews have used these and the results of smaller trials to examine the effect of vitamin D supplementation during pregnancy on maternal, fetal, and neonatal extra-skeletal outcomes (168-173).
+Vitamin D supplementation had no significant effect on pre-eclampsia in four (169,171-173) and a positive effect in two reviews (168,170), while combined vitamin D and calcium supplementation reduced the incidence of pre-eclampsia in three systematic reviews (168-170).
 No consistent effect was seen on other outcomes such as preterm birth, low birth weight, small for gestational age, infections, C-section rate, and newborn anthropometrics.
+A recent Cochrane analysis found possible effects of vitamin D supplementation to reduce the risk of preeclampsia, gestational diabetes, and low birthweight; however, these findings were based on only 2 or 3 trials out of some 90 clinical trials under consideration (174).
+Many trials did not record pregnancy outcomes, while trials that lacked a placebo arm were excluded, thereby eliminating studies that compared low dose to high dose vitamin D supplementation.

-Overall, available data are insufficient from the individual clinical trials or these systematic reviews to conclude that vitamin D supplementation during pregnancy confers any proven obstetrical benefits.
+Overall, available data are insufficient from the individual clinical trials or these systematic reviews to conclude that vitamin D supplementation during pregnancy confers any proven obstetrical benefits, especially with respect to calcium and bone metabolism.
+However, much interest remains in determining whether vitamin D prevents adverse non-skeletal events in mother and baby.
+In the meantime, one should always ensure that any pregnant woman is vitamin D sufficient prior to pregnancy, or soon after her pregnancy is confirmed.